pirokiki/pycda-crater-detection/README.md

 # Pycda-crater-detection
-Simple code detecting craters on photos from mars.
+Simple script detecting craters on photos from mars.

 ## Update, install git and wget